Arkanosis/Arkanosis/README.md

 * [awesome-aoe2](https://github.com/Arkanosis/awesome-aoe2), an awesome list of resources for the Age of Empires II real-time strategy video-game
 * [AoE2 on Linux](https://github.com/ArkanosisNet/aoe2.arkanosis.net/tree/master/linux), a documentation for playing on Linux ([website](https://aoe2.arkanosis.net/linux/))
 * [Civpicker](https://github.com/ArkanosisNet/aoe2.arkanosis.net/tree/master/civpicker), a tool to chose a civilization for a given unit composition ([website](https://aoe2.arkanosis.net/civpicker/))
+* [MultiProfile](https://github.com/ArkanosisNet/aoe2.arkanosis.net/tree/master/mp), a simple page that links to all profiles (aoe2.net, Insights, Nexus…) of a list of players ([website](https://aoe2.arkanosis.net/mp/))

 Most of my projects are released under the ISC license.
 I'm mostly using Rust and Python these days, though I'm still writing code in a lot of other languages.